Blind-spots of Randomized Benchmarking Under Temporal Correlations: non-Markovian ASF and conditions for Blindness to RB protocol

-Finally, using Eq.~(\ref{avg.error.rateCCC}), we compare the average error rates derived from the theoretical model with those obtained from the single-exponential and ESPRIT fits, as illustrated in Fig.~\ref{Average error rates}.
+In general, the ASF for classical memory noise models deviates from a single exponential decay, making it crucial to resolve and distinguish the different decay parameters present in the RB data.
 Even in cases where distinct decay parameters can be resolved (with methods like ESPRIT), non-Markovian noise may still mislead optimization strategies.
 Consider, for instance, a CCC-type model that is a convex combination of two Markovian branches with parameters $\{p,q_1\}$ and $\{1-p,q_2\}$.
 Suppose $q_1>q_2$ and one attempts to tune experimental parameters to bias the system toward the higher-fidelity branch (i.e., $p\approx1)$.
 While this tuning increases the average sequence fidelity, the physical nature of the corresponding error channels is essential, for instance, consider a scenario where $q_1$ corresponds to a coherent unitary rotation, whereas $q_2$ corresponds to a stochastic noise process.
 It is well known that coherent errors accumulate more adversely than stochastic errors with respect to worst-case error metrics \cite{Sanders_2016}.
 As a result, simply maximizing average fidelity may not yield the most robust error performance.

 On the other hand consider the case where the decay parameters associated with the two Markovian branches are nearly identical, $q_1 \approx q_2=q$.
 In this situation, the ASF reduces to a form that appears indistinguishable from a purely Markovian process with a single decay parameter $q$.
 Nevertheless, the underlying noise remains non-Markovian and can lead to non-trivial effects, which we discuss in Sec.~\ref{Worst case errors}.
 This indicates that for non-Markovian errors with classical memory, if all decay parameters are equal, the ASF is \emph{completely blind} to the underlying non-Markovian correlations.